microsoft/dstoolkit-text2sql-and-imageprocessing/image_processing/README.md

 Once the Markdown is obtained, several steps are carried out:

 1. **Extraction of figures / charts**.
 The figures identified are extracted from the original document and passed to a multi-modal model (gpt-4o-mini in this case) for analysis.
 We obtain a description and summary of the chart / image to infer the meaning of the figure.
 This allows us to index and perform RAG analysis the information that is visually obtainable from a chart, without it being explicitly mentioned in the text surrounding.
 The information is added back into the original chart.
+    - **The prompt aims to generate a description and summary of the chart so it can be retrieved later during search.
+It does not aim to summarise every part of the figure.
+At runtime, retrieve the figures for the given chunk from the index and pass them to the visual model for context.**

 2. **Chunking**.
 The obtained content is chunked accordingly depending on the chunking strategy.
 This function app supports two chunking methods, **page wise** and **semantic chunking**.
 The page wise chunking is performed natively by Azure Document Intelligence.
 For a Semantic Chunking, we include a customer chunker that splits the text with the following strategy: